QuadrataNetwork/extract-pii/README.md

 ### Consent

-To extract all the privacy data for which your company has been given consent by the user, run:
+To extract all the privacy data for which your company has been given consent by a user or business, run:

 ```bash
 npm run consent